list-checkAnswer Types

 ContinuousAnswerType

-Numeric values.
-Labels are floats.
-Prompts ask for a numeric estimate.
+Numeric values with uncertainty.
+Labels are {mean, standard_deviation} distributions.
+Prompts ask for a mean and standard deviation.

 ContinuousAnswerType()